-We are responsible for developing new business opportunities for Hydro within both renewable energy, hydrogen and batteries, and we provide support to the rest of Hydro’s business areas on contracts, security of supply and energy framework conditions.
+We are responsible for developing new business opportunities for Hydro within both renewable energy, hydrogen, and batteries, and we provide support to the rest of Hydro’s business areas on contracts, security of supply, and energy framework conditions.

 Power Operations is responsible for our physical operations, including our hydropower portfolio in Norway, and the wind farm operations at Tonstad, Norway.
-We are operators of 40 power plants in Norway, with a combined output of 13.7 TWh renewable electricity in a normal year, close to 10 percent of the production in Norway.
+We are operators of 40 power plants in Norway, with a combined output of 13.7 TWh of renewable electricity in a typical year, close to 10 percent of the production in Norway.

 Energy Markets is a significant market player in the Nordics and Brazil, optimizing our power portfolios in the markets from day to day.

 Our Projects unit develops and executes projects across the company, with broad engineering expertise and experience from large industrial projects.

 New opportunities in the energy transition

 In addition to our Operations, Markets and Projects portfolio, we are also active developers of business opportunities within renewable power, hydrogen and batteries, where our capabilities match megatrends.